1jour1vin

 About the estate:

-One of the regional appellations' sure bets, with several Favorites its credit.
-A 45-hectare vineyard established on gravelly soil on the left bank of the Dordogne, opposite Saint-Émilion.
-Founded by the Carteyron family in 1854, it has been run by Patrick, an oenologist, since 1982.
+One of the most reliable names in regional appellations, with several Favorites its credit.
+A 45-hectare estate situated on gravelly soil on the left bank of the Dordogne, across from Saint-Émilion.
+Founded by the Carteyron family in 1854, it has been managed since 1982 by Patrick, an oenologist.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France